 1 Reporter's Note 2 3 Sources: UCOTA Section 10; Ind.
-Code § 9-31-2-9.
-4 5 6 Subsection (c) is derived in part from Indiana law and is intended to permit the office to reject an application if the applicant does not provide sufficient proof of ownership.
-7 8 Subsection (d) is new.
-It supplements the rule of Section 5 by requiring that the office 9 not create a certificate of title for a documented vessel.
-10 11 Subsection (e) includes a provision allowing the office to cancel a certificate of title for a 12 vessel that becomes federally documented.
-13 14 Some states have laws that require the applicable office to cancel a motor vehicle 15 certificate of title for the owner's failure to pay child support, failure to pay parking tickets, or 16 failure to maintain the vehicle in a mechanically fit manner.
-It is unknown if any of these laws 17 apply to vessels but in any event this Section does not permit cancellation for any of these 18 reasons.
-Cancelling the vessel's registration (i.e. license to use) for such failures would seem far 19 more appropriate than cancelling its certificate of title.
-Moreover, nothing in federal regulations 20 authorizes cancellation for any of these reasons, and therefore authorizing cancellation for any of 21 these reasons in this act might jeopardize the goal of having this act approved pursuant to 33 22 C.F.R. part 187, so that a security interest perfected pursuant to this act would qualify as a 23 "preferred mortgage" under 46 U.S.C. § 31322(d).
-24 25 Subsection (f) requires the office to serve notice of the opportunity for a hearing by U.S. 26 Mail.
-The Committee may wish to consider whether this is too restrictive and whether service by 27 one or more other methods (e.g., personal service, electronic communication) should be 28 29 permitted.
-30 Comment 31 Comment 32 Subsection (f) is optional.
+Code § 9-31-2-9; Model State Administrative 4 Procedure Act § O1-102(11).
+5 6 Subsection (c) is derived in part from Indiana law and is intended to permit the office to 7 reject an application if the applicant does not provide sufficient proof of ownership.
+8 9 Subsection (d) supplements the rule of Section 5 by requiring that the office not create a 10 certificate of title for a documented vessel.
+11 12 Subsection (e) includes a provision allowing the office to cancel a certificate of title for a 13 vessel that becomes federally documented.
+14 15 Some states have laws that require the applicable office to cancel a motor vehicle 16 certificate of title for the owner's failure to pay child support, failure to pay parking tickets, or 17 failure to maintain the vehicle in a mechanically fit manner.
+It is unknown if any of these laws 18 apply to vessels but in any event this Section does not permit cancellation for any of these 19 reasons.
+Cancelling the vessel's registration (i.e. license to use) for such failures would seem far 20 more appropriate than cancelling its certificate of title.
+Moreover, nothing in federal regulations 21 authorizes cancellation for any of these reasons, and therefore authorizing cancellation for any of 22 these reasons in this act might jeopardize the goal of having this act approved pursuant to 33 23 C.F.R. part 187, so that a security interest perfected pursuant to this act would qualify as a 24 "preferred mortgage" under 46 U.S.C. § 31322(d).
+25 26 Pursuant to the Drafting Committee's request, subsection (f) has been modified to permit 27 service other than by personal service or U.S. Mail.
+The new language is derived from Model 28 State Administrative Procedure Act § O1-102(11).
+29 30 Comment 31 32 Subsection (f) is optional.
 It provides a procedure for the office to follow before 33 cancelling a certificate of title.
 It is intended for those states whose public records or other law 34 does not already provide a procedure that ensures all interested parties are notified in advance 35 and given an opportunity to be heard.
 36 37 SECTION 8.
 CONTENTS OF CERTIFICATE OF TITLE.
 38 (a) A certificate of title must contain: 39 (1) the date the certificate of title was created;

-- (2) the name of at least the owner of record and, if not all owners are listed, an indication that there are additional owners:
+- (2) the name of at least the owner of record and, if not all owners are listed, an indication that there are additional owners;

 - (3) the address of the owner of record;

 - (4) the hull identification number;